ktappdev/cicd-thing/README.md

 If no configuration file is found, the application will:
 - Create a comprehensive default `config.toml` in the current directory
 - Include helpful comments and examples for all options
+- Add a **configuration marker** (`# CONFIGURATION_NEEDED`) to prevent accidental startup
 - Clearly mark required vs optional settings
 - Exit with instructions for you to configure it

+**Configuration Marker System**: The created config file includes a special marker that must be removed after configuration.
+This prevents the application from starting with placeholder values and ensures you review all required settings.

 ### Configuration Settings